Francišak Bahuševič: Works

+Bahuševič was an initiator of critical realism in Belarusian literature.
+His works are closely connected with Belarusian folklore.
 He wrote mainly in Belarusian.
 He started when he was still in Ukraine, but he took up literary activity only after returning to Vilnius.
 Two collections of poems and poems were published during his lifetime.
-They were published abroad: Dudka biełaruskaja (Kraków, 1891) and Smyk biełaruski (Poznań, 1896).
-After the fall of the uprising in Belarus, the printing of Belarusian books was forbidden until 1905, which is why his works were published illegally and spread in manuscripts.
+They were published abroad: Dudka białaruskaja (Belarusian fife) (1891, Kraków, then Austrian Empire, after the Third Partition of Poland) and Smyk białaruski (Belarusian fiddlestick) (1896, Poznań, then Austrian Empire).
+After the fall of the January Uprising, the printing of Belarusian books was forbidden until 1905, which is why his works were published illegally and spread in manuscripts.